 After almost 100 years of using chimpanzees for invasive biomedical research in the United States, scientists, politicians, policy-makers and the public all agree: it’s no longer necessary, and chimpanzees deserve retirement in accredited sanctuaries.
 Chimpanzees housed in federally-funded labs have retirement plans in place.
 But what about the hundreds of chimpanzees still left in private research labs, with existing sanctuaries largely full?

 To answer this problem, a “super group” of chimpanzee, nonprofit, philanthropic, and legal experts joined together, and founded Project Chimps in 2014 to provide sanctuary for a majority of the last remaining chimpanzees in private research facilities.
+The founders included current board members and Sarah Baeckler Davis.
 After many months of negotiations, Project Chimps secured agreements to permanently retire nearly all of the remaining privately-held chimpanzees in labs.
 This is an unprecedented feat; it’s an effective end to biomedical research on chimpanzees.
 Forever.

 For the research industry, it’s the end of an era, but for these chimpanzees, it’s just the beginning.
 In September 2016, the first group of chimpanzees arrived at the Project Chimps sanctuary from the University of Louisiana’s New Iberia Research Center (NIRC), which made the impressive and admirable decision to move its entire population of chimpanzees in phases over time to Project Chimps.